 1.1.
 Introduction

-This Annex describes the procedure to verify the Real Driving Emissions (RDE) performance of light passenger and commercial vehicles.
+This UN GTR describes the procedure to verify the Real Driving Emissions (RDE) performance of light passenger and commercial vehicles, both having a technically permissible maximum laden mass not exceed 3,500kg.

 1.2.
 Definitions

 1.2.1.
 ‘Accuracy’ means the deviation between a measured or calculated value and a traceable reference value.